 OK.
 So, you knew him before UMG signed him.

 Yeah, exactly.
-We're now allowed to have our own song online.
-It's pretty ridiculous.
-Last year Universal signed a deal with YouTube to be able to remove any content they like at their own discretion.
-We're independent artists with our own copyrighted material and we're being accused of infringing on their artist just because they're on Universal.
+We're now allowed to have our own song online. [sighs] It's pretty ridiculous.
+You know, with SOPA and all that kinda stuff, well, last year Universal signed a deal with YouTube to be able to remove any content they like at their own discretion.
+We're independent artists with our own copyrighted material and we're being accused of infringing on their artist, just because they're on Universal, it's ridiculous.
 They have no legal right to that song, it makes no sense to me.

 What do Universal have to do to prove to YouTube that they own the track?
 Anything?

 Not under these circumstances, no. I have more pride with what we've done.
-With the whole SOPA protest, people realize they have power when they see a negative thing going on and act on it.
-We're not even Universal artists and they think they can push us around, imagine what they'd be doing to us if we were actually signed to them.
+With the whole SOPA protest, people realise they have power when they see a negative thing going on and act on it.
+We're not even Universal artists and they think they can push us around, imagine what they'd be doing to us if were actually signed to them.@joshuahaddow